-Ellie’s torture began when she was just a cub.
+Maya's torture began when she was just a cub.
 Poached from the wild, it is likely she saw her mother being shot and killed before her eyes.
 Afraid and orphaned, she was sold on the black market to her owner who uses her as a way to earn a living.

-Bear dancing is a cruel spectacle where a defenseless bear like Ellie is forced to 'dance' on the streets for money.
+Bear dancing is a cruel spectacle where a defenseless bear like Maya is forced to 'dance' on the streets for money.
 It is mainly used as a form of begging.
 Passers-by, including young children and families, pay to watch a weak and malnourished bear, decorated with ribbons and bells, perform a grotesque display that is meant to look like dancing.
-In fact, the bears involved – bears like Ellie – are trained using horrendous methods and are in a constant state of pain and fear.
+In fact, the bears involved – bears like Maya – are trained using horrendous methods and are in a constant state of pain and fear.

 First, she is made defenseless

-The suffering that dancing bears like Ellie endure is unimaginable.
+The suffering that dancing bears like Maya endure is unimaginable.
 Ruthlessly trained while they are still cubs, first they must be made defenseless.
 Cubs often have their teeth filed down or knocked out with a hammer – and their claws are often extracted – so as not to pose a danger to their owner.
-Ellie’s sensitive muzzle was pierced with a metal ring attached to a thick, coarse rope.
+Maya's sensitive muzzle was pierced with a metal ring attached to a thick, coarse rope.
 For some bears, the rope is threaded directly through their skin – all without anaesthetic.
 And this is before the painful training even begins…

 Then she learns the dance of torment

 scorching sheets and stand upright on her hind legs.
 The only way she can attempt to relieve the searing pain is to hop from one foot to the other, jerking from side to side, in a motion that mimics dancing.
-Repeated over and over to the sound of music, once she’s learned this unnatural behavior, the hot metal sheets are no longer needed – a sharp tug on the rope is enough to force this obscene response.
+Repeated over and over to the sound of music, once she’s learned this unnatural behaviour, the hot metal sheets are no longer needed – a sharp tug on the rope is enough to force this obscene response.

-Ellie was conditioned to dance.
+Maya was conditioned to dance.
 Now, whenever she hears the sound of the drums and feels the painful tug of the rope, she knows

 it’s time to perform.